mikiest/sptools/README.md

 		"/_catalogs/masterpage/sptools",
 		"/style library/en-us/themable/sptools"
 	],
-	"description": "Folders to be fetched from SharePoint sites" },
+	"description": "Folders to be fetched from SharePoint sites.
+Use server relative paths."
+},
 "sptools.storeCredentials": {
 	"type": "boolean",
 	"default": true,
-	"description": "Set to false if you don't want credentials to be cached" }
+	"description": "Set to false if you don't want credentials to be cached."
+},
+"sptools.checkInComment": {
+	"type": "string",
+	"default": "From SPTools for VS Code",
+	"description": "Your check in comment."
+}
 ```